 United American has an A.M.
-Best Rating of an A+ and a Standard & Poor’s Rating also of an A+.
+Best Rating of A+ and a Standard & Poor’s Rating also of A+.

 Where is United American Medicare Supplement accepted?

-They offer plans in all states with the exception of Massachusetts, Wisconsin, and Minnesota.
+They offer plans in all states except for Massachusetts, Wisconsin, and Minnesota.

 How much is a United American supplemental Medicare health plan?

 This depends on which letter plan you enroll in.
-The average premium can range anywhere from $50-$300 per month.
+The average premium can range from $50 to $300 per month.

-United American Medicare Supplement plans offer comprehensive coverage to eligible beneficiaries, and there are a variety of options to choose from.
+United American Medicare Supplement plans offer comprehensive coverage to eligible beneficiaries, and there are various options to choose from.
 If you’re looking for supplemental insurance to help cover the costs that Original Medicare doesn’t, then a plan from United American is a great option.